Condorcet Markets: Introduction

 \paragraph{Paper outline} Section \ref{sec:prelim} introduces the standard binary truth-tracking framework and presents our model of information markets.
 Section \ref{sec:Naive_Kelly} presents results on equilibrium prices in two of the three types of markets we consider (Naive and Kelly markets) and Section \ref{sec:Naive_Kelly_truth} proves `Figure \ref{fig:commute}-type' results for those markets.
 Section \ref{sec:perfect} then shows how such results could be lifted even to the case of majority voting where jurors are weighted perfectly according to their competence.
+Section \ref{sec:examples} discusses two examples illustrating our framework and analysis.
 Section \ref{sec:conc} outlines future research directions.
-Two examples illustrating our framework and analysis are provided in Appendix \ref{sec:examples}.
-All proofs not directly included in the main text are available in Appendix \ref{sec:omitted} and \ref{sec:supp}.
+Auxiliary results are provided in Appendix \ref{sec:supp} and proofs of known results are provided for completeness in Appendix \ref{app:average}.